Creatrix-Net/creatrix-net.github.io/_news/python-intermediate-paid-course.md

 related_posts: false
 ---

-[[New Course Launch]🚀 Python Level Up: From Basics to Building Blocks for AI & Robotics](https://thecreativenet.in/courses/python-level-up-basics-to-intermediate/)
+[[New Course Launch!]🚀 Python Level Up: From Basics to Building Blocks for AI & Robotics](https://thecreativenet.in/courses/python-level-up-basics-to-intermediate/)